 Discover parsley’s tasty roots

 A few years ago, while visiting a rooftop kitchen garden in Whistler, B.C., a chef on the tour pulled out a parsley plant and explained how he grated the root into various dishes.
 Parsley can develop a long taproot, like a skinny carrot.
-It has a stronger flavour than the leaves, but it’s pretty tasty!
+It has a stronger flavor than the leaves, but it’s pretty tasty!

 Parsley growing tips for indoor plants